Tern: Description

 The majority of sea terns have light grey or white body plumage as adults, with a black cap to the head.
 The legs and bill are various combinations of red, orange, yellow, or black depending on species.
 The pale plumage is conspicuous from a distance at sea, and may attract other birds to a good feeding area for these fish-eating species.
 When seen against the sky, the white underparts also help to hide the hunting bird from its intended prey.
-The Inca tern has mainly dark plumage, and three species that mainly eat insects, the black tern, white-winged tern, and black-bellied tern, have black underparts in the breeding season.
-The Anous noddies have dark plumage with a pale head cap.
+The Inca tern has mainly dark plumage, and three species that mainly eat insects, black tern, white-winged tern, and black-bellied tern, have black underparts in the breeding season.
+Three of the noddies (brown noddy, black noddy, and lesser noddy) have dark plumage with a pale head cap, while the other two noddies (blue noddy and grey noddy, both of which were formerly placed in the genus Procelsterna) have paler grey plumage.
 The reason for their dark plumage is unknown, but it has been suggested that in tropical areas, where food resources are scarce, the less conspicuous colouration makes it harder for other noddies to detect a feeding bird.
 Plumage type, especially the head pattern, is linked to the phylogeny of the terns, and the pale-capped, dark-bodied noddies are believed to have diverged earlier than the other genera from an ancestral white-headed gull, followed by the partially black-headed Onychoprion and Sternula groupings.